srinathln7/gossip-gloomers/kafka-logs/multi-node/README.md

 # Distributed Log Replicator

 This repository contains code for a distributed log replicator that utilizes a linearizable key-value store for leader election and coordination.
+Note in this example, all replicas redirect all read/write requests to the leader.

 ## Main Application (main.go)